Q-AKTIV/covid19-harvesting-tools/README.md

 - MESH annotations are still identifiers and not terms... need to be mapped

+## Resolve MESH Identifiers from preprints to MeSH main subject headings (in text format)

+TODO: Tetyana

 ## Get author data for preprints from CrossRef

 ## Get references for preprints and KE publications from CrossRef